 Choose a specific age group that you want to target, your customers’ location, occupation, and other characteristics that make your marketing campaign specific, efficient and cost-effective.

 This mistake is against Sun Tzu’s most frequently cited quote.
 Recognizing your competition is as important as recognizing your market.

-Recognizing your competition means not only knowing whom you are competing with, but also knowing why your business is better than your competitors and why it is worse.
-Understanding the strength and weakness of your business amidst the competition helps you improve and prevail in the market.
+Recognizing your competition means not only knowing who you are competing with but also knowing why your business is better than your competitors and why it is worse.
+Understanding the strength and weaknesses of your business amidst the competition helps you improve and prevail in the market.

 # Failing to manage your budget

 Your budget is the life force of your business.
 Failing to manage it wisely may result in a disaster that causes your business to crumble.
 When you recently start a business, you may be tempted to buy the best of all assets needed by your business.

 While buying high-quality equipment is a good decision, overspending will cancel the benefit of such a purchase.
 Be sure to keep your budget well-managed to keep your business running smoothly.

 Maintaining business commitment is often the hardest thing to do when running a business.
 You may be committed if your business continues making a profit; however, when you have to face difficulties, you may struggle in maintaining your commitment.

 Remember that success and failure are common when running a business, so keep your spirit up when your business is down.